SteveJustin1963/Orbital-Angular-Momentum-OAM/lab_manual_with_code.md

 ## Expected Result

 You should see a central undiffracted spot and side spots.
 The side spots should show a dark central hole.
-Higher \(|l|\) should give a larger hole and wider ring.
+Higher $\(|l|\)$ should give a larger hole and wider ring.

 ## Common Problems